 - easier to pay in one single bill

-- handier for customer support as it’s all in one place
+- customer support is all in one place.

 Ultimately, you need to make sure the package suits your needs.
 A few things to check are: